 Bands: Joy Division, New Order

 Also existing at the dark end of post-punk's long and winding road was Joy Division.
 Formed by guitarist Bernard Sumner and bassist Peter Hook in the aftermath of a Manchester, England Sex Pistols gig, Joy Division initially began as a fairly straightforward punk outfit.
 However, by the time of Unknown Pleasures, the band's first full-length record, it had naturally settled into an entirely unique sound that combined Hook's driving, melodic basslines with Sumner's minimalistic guitar textures.
 This interaction, along with Ian Curtis's dark vocal delivery and Stephen Morris's creative, yet robotic, beats, propelled the band over and above its peers in the scene.
 Sumner's spacious guitar playing stands out for its blend of melodicism and rhythmic accompaniment, alternatively leaving space and filling it as necessary, while allowing the bass and drums to push the songs forward.
-Joy Division's last album, Closer, released shortly after the suicide of Ian Curtis, has proven to be its most influential, as it contains the band's biggest hit, "Love Will Tear Us Apart."
+Joy Division's last album, Closer, released shortly after the suicide of Ian Curtis, has proven to be its most influential.
 The remaining members of the band eventually went on to form the equally influential New Order.